revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

--  which accepts only one argument and has no return value.
+Which accepts only one argument and has no return value.

 </blockquote>